ITR Filing Deadline Missed?

 • The deposited amount has to be utilized to purchase/construct the house as per the provisions of the law.

-Non-utilization of the amount deposited in the Capital Gains Account Scheme
+Non-utilization of the amount deposited in the Capital Gain Account Scheme

 Below are the regulations regarding non-utilization of the amount deposited in the Capital Gains Deposit Scheme by the assessee:

 The amount deposited in the Capital Gains Deposit Scheme needs to be withdrawn for construction or the purchase of new house property within three years or two years after the date of transfer, respectively.
 If the assessee does not withdraw this amount within the stipulated time, then the amount of capital gains will be taxable in the hands of the taxpayer.
-Thus, the assessee has to pay tax on the amount of capital gain.
+Thus, the assessee has to pay capital gain tax on property.

 If the assessee buys or constructs a new house within the prescribed time limit after selling the old house property, which is a long-term capital asset, he or she can claim an exemption under Section 54.